aevoid/PiPresenceServer/README.md

 PiPresenceServer
 ================

-Simple NodeJS server and SQLite3 logger for Bluetooth LE Presence on the Raspberry Pi.
+Simple NodeJS server and SQLite3 logger for Bluetooth LE Presence on the Raspberry Pi to use together with [iOSBLEPresence](https://github.com/aevoid/iOSBLEPresence).

 Description
 -----------